F-15-F-14-Official-Community-Mod/dcdesigns-aircraft-f15-mod-hotfixes/README.md

             -https://www.justflight.com/product/dc-designs-f15-c-d-e-i-eagle-microsoft-flight-simulator
             -Or MSFS In-Sim Marketplace

 #### Mod to be installed in community folder.
-Details on finding community folder can be found below.
+Details on finding community folder for your version of MSFS can be found below.
             -https://www.flightsim.com/vbfs/content.php?21235-Finding-The-MSFS-2020-Community-Folder

 ####  Development Team-